The Brownian Web as a random $\mathbb R$-tree: Preliminaries

-Now that we discussed geometric features of $\R$-trees we are ready to study the metric properties of the space of all $\R$-trees.
-We will focus on a specific subset of it, namely the space of $\alpha$-spatial $\R$-trees.
+Now that we discussed geometric features of $\R$-trees we are ready to study the metric properties of the space of $\R$-trees. {We will focus on the so-called $\alpha$-spatial $\R$-trees, which is a subset of the space of $\alpha$-spatial metric spaces that we now introduce. }